Tontonjo/proxmox_toolbox/README.md

 - Enable SNMP V2 or v3 - you choose - with a default working configuration
 - Configure email service to send system and proxmox notifications (postfix)
 - Backup and restore Proxmox Virtual Environment and Backup Server configuration
+- - Automatic remount of directories and zpools using previously existing configurations
 - - Please find more informations below

 ## USAGE